Sketch Beautification: Learning Part Beautification and Structure Refinement for Sketches of Man-made Objects: Conclusion and Future Work

 Our method has some limitations.
 First, in our method, all the training samples of the sketches of man-made objects are rendered under the canonical view (best view) for each category.
 This limits the adaptation ability of our method to freehand sketches with large view variations or multi-view sketches.
 Although this {is} partially solved by adding a shadow guidance to {constrain} the user's input, we {are interested in addressing} this issue in a more elegant way \cite{yu2020sketchdesc}.
 Second, a key merit of our method is the representative power of the sketch implicit representations that can interpolate the sketched points smoothly and continuously.
 But this implicit representation {requires} a longer training time than the CNN representations on the same input data, since the implicit model needs to sample all the coordinates and remember the ground truth value of each point in the 2D image space.
-One possible solution {for speeding up the training process} is to change the sampling strategy, {e.g., by keeping} sampling the points close to the strokes instead of sampling all the points from {the} whole 2D space. {Third,} while our method is able to instantiate conceptual freehand sketches, our approach could fail{ if input sketches are drawn too poorly or {too complex{ly}}, as shown in Figure \ref{fig:fig_limiations}. }
+One possible solution {for speeding up the training process} is to change the sampling strategy, {e.g., by keeping} sampling the points close to the strokes instead of sampling all the points from {the} whole 2D space. {Third,} while our method is able to instantiate conceptual freehand sketches, our approach could fail{ if input sketches are drawn too poorly or {too complex{ly}}, as shown in Figure \ref{fig:fig_limiations}. } {If a user draws a very {unnatural} sketch (see the triangle-like wheels of a car on the left-top, our method might not follow the user's drawing intention and even totally changes the geometry of part sketches drawn by the user.
+This violates the beautification constraints we set in this paper (as {discussed} in Section \ref{section:introduction}).
+If a user sketches a very complex part (see the chair back with too many sticks on the right), our approach also cannot beautify such a part.} This is due to the {failure of the} correspondence matching step in {Section} \ref{subsubsection:geometry_beautification}.
+It is known that correspondence matching is still {an} open problem in the research community.
+Therefore, the improvement on registration and correspondence matching could also further boost the performance of our method.
+Lastly, users should ideally be allowed to adjust the degree of beautification (more significant beautification would lead to larger deviation from the input sketch).
+In our approach, the beautification function is designed in a closed and automatic way for efficiency reasons.
+In the future, we would like to extend our sketch beautification approach to allow for more user control.